 We require applicants to achieve (or be expected to achieve) strong results in school examinations as part of our entrance requirements.
 It is, however, just as important that you develop your interests in a subject as it is to have good paper grades.
 Ideally, the two should go together!

 We encourage prospective applicants to pursue their interests beyond the standard school curriculum, and to think carefully about topics which catch their attention.
 So please ask questions and make full use of any relevant resources available to you, such as local libraries, talks, radio programmes, and museums.
-We try to link useful resources from the subject pages where we can (normally towards the end of the page).
+We try to link useful resources from the subject pages where we can (normally towards the end of the page - look out for the resources section), and we also have a subject resources page.
 Your teachers can also be an excellent source of advice: if you have enjoyed a lesson, why not ask for some suggestions for material to do further work on the same topic?

 Really to develop your thinking and understanding is not something you can do just prior to exams or the admissions interviews at King's.
 This takes a longer term effort which you should find both rewarding and enjoyable.
 It is essential that you have a genuine commitment to your subject just because all Cambridge courses are quite tough: we need to select those students who have the potential to benefit from the challenge, enjoy their studies, and get the most out of the academic opportunities at King's.

 - Subjects at King's

 - Choosing your A level (or equivalent) school subjects